SeSartaj/task_aveta/README.md

-# Cat and Mouse Game
+# Cat and Mouse Simulation

-This repository contains a Python implementation of a game that simulates the movement of two cats and a mouse on a line.
+This repository contains a Python implementation of a simulation that simulates the movement of two cats and a mouse on a line.
 The objective is to determine which cat will reach the mouse first, assuming the cats travel at equal speed and the mouse does not move.
 If the cats arrive at the same time, the mouse escapes while they fight.

 ## Implementation